 In a nutshell

-OneCloud allows companies that leverage Performance Management (EPM), Business Intelligence (BI), and System of Record (SoR) technologies to easily control, monitor, automate, and integrate their business-critical applications that coexist on-premise and in the cloud.
+OneCloud allows companies and their business users that leverage Performance Management (EPM), Business Intelligence (BI), and System of Record (SoR) technologies to easily control, monitor, automate, and integrate their business-critical applications that coexist on-premise and in the cloud.

 Product and Solution Focus Areas